- Swearer Center Staff

 B.A.
 University of Michigan

-On May 17, Mary Jo Callan will become the Stark Family Executive Director of the Swearer Center for Public Service and an Associate Dean of the College for Engaged Scholarship at Brown University.
-As the Center’s Executive Director, Mary Jo will lead one of the nation’s foremost centers for community engagement and the first to be housed in a university.
-Drawing on Brown’s historic commitment to social justice and collaborative community partnerships, she will lead efforts to integrate teaching, learning, and practice in order to advance engaged scholarship.
-In this role, Mary Jo will serve as an important advocate for and University ambassador to local communities in Providence, Rhode Island, and beyond.
+On May 17, 2021, Mary Jo Callan assumed leadership as the Stark Family Executive Director of the Swearer Center for Public Service and an Associate Dean of the College for Engaged Scholarship at Brown University.
+As the Center’s Executive Director, Mary Jo leads one of the nation’s foremost centers for community engagement and the first to be housed in a university.
+Drawing on Brown’s historic commitment to social justice and collaborative community partnerships, she leads efforts to integrate teaching, learning, and practice in order to advance engaged scholarship.
+In this role, Mary Jo serves as an important advocate for and University ambassador to local communities in Providence, Rhode Island, and beyond.